 The easygoing, self-effacing type: receptive, reassuring, agreeable, and complacent

 Peacemakers have the perfect moniker, shying away from conflict and confrontation all for the sake of keeping things in harmony.
-They might not be comfortable as managers, especially when it comes to giving feedback or delivering bad news.
+So they might not be comfortable as managers, especially when it comes to giving feedback or delivering bad news.
 But on the positive side, they are great at keeping the peace and creating stability for employees.

-Famous examples: Abraham Lincoln and Mister Rogers!
+Famous examples: Abraham Lincoln, Mister Rogers, and Princess Grace